-At the 5th nymph stages, the baby bed bug has a size almost equal to their adult counterparts.
+At the 5th nymph stage, the baby bed bug is almost equal to their adult counterparts.
 But for more clarity, check out the video (Courtesy of Sandy Honess) and see how you can differentiate the nymphs from the adult bed bugs.

 2. Shape and Color

-Before they suck blood, bed bugs are relatively thin and hence will easily slip through cracks and crevices into mattress covers, and furniture spaces where they hid waiting to lay eggs or attack their next host.
+Before they suck blood, bed bugs are relatively thin and hence will easily slip through cracks and crevices into mattress covers and furniture spaces where they hid, waiting to lay eggs or attack their next host.

 Do baby bed bugs Jump or Crawl?

 Nevertheless, compared to insects like fleas that can hop and jump around, bed bugs can only crawl or run very fast on floors and other surfaces.
-Actually, nothing would qualify as an adventure in the movement of bed bugs.
+Nothing would qualify as an adventure in the movement of bed bugs.

-Further, the short legs are also too frail to push heavy objects aside particularly when moving in thick hair, carpets or grass.
-Therefore, in such cases, they would opt to climb up the objects and drop on the other side or simply circumnavigate them.
+Further, the short legs are also too frail to push heavy objects aside, incredibly when moving in thick hair, carpets, or grass.
+Therefore, they would opt to climb up the items and drop on the other side or circumnavigate them in such cases.

 Do Baby Bed Bugs Bite?

-Immediately after hatching, the nymphs from the eggs (Baby Bed Bugs) need to suck a pint of human (of your pets’) to allow it to grow, live and molt into other lifecycle stages.
+Immediately after hatching, the nymphs from the eggs (nymphs) need to suck a pint of human (of your pets’) to allow it to grow, live, and molt into other lifecycle stages.

 Where can baby bed bugs be found?

-Despite that bites from bed bugs could be a significant sign of their presence in your premises, you must know how and where the bugs tend to hide so that you can easily control them.
+Despite that bites from bed bugs could be a significant sign of their presence on your premises, you must know how and where the bugs tend to hide so that you can easily control them.

 Sadly, human beings can carry bead bugs and their nymphs in their clothes from one house to another.
 For example, the bugs may hitchhike your bags, purses, clothes, and luggage.
-However, they do not love the hairy pets such as cats and dogs.
+However, they do not love hairy pets such as cats and dogs.